angeldothycodes/MS102-Microsoft-365-Administrator/00_NOTES.md

 - Exchange Online Protection is only protecting on-premises Exchange servers

 Microsoft intentionally designed ZAP this way because it needs direct control over cloud mailboxes to move or quarantine messages.

+# What is spoofing?

+Spoofing means:

+An attacker forges the **“From” address** to make an email look like it came from someone trusted.

+Spoofing is usually combined with **phishing**.

+---

+## Example
+- The email claims to be from **Microsoft**
+- But it actually came from an **attacker**

+---

+## Why does Microsoft focus heavily on this?
+- Users trust sender names
+- Spoofing increases phishing success